Ask OpenScientist

 DOI:10.1126/sciadv.ade8346 PARTIAL In Vitro

-2023 Science Advances cryo-EM structure and functional assays demonstrate molecular mechanism of sialin transport and mutation effects.
+2023 Science Advances cryo-EM structure and functional assays support the role of SLC17A5/sialin transporter malfunction in FSASD.

 PMID:39742826 SUPPORT In Vitro